Academics

 Instructors: Mr. Tom Keller & Lower School Math Coaching Team (TBD)

 The Math Team welcomes students at any time of the year on a rolling basis.
-For any questions, contact Tom Keller, tkeller@sierracanyonschool.org.
+For any questions, contact Tom Keller at tkeller@sierracanyonschool.org.

 Instructor: CodeFu - Ms. Marilyn Henein